The Puppet Labs Issue Tracker has Moved: https://tickets.puppetlabs.com

 It seems like run stages are just computationally expensive by nature, and when the number of resources grows over a few hundred we really start to notice the scaling problems.

-#3 Updated by Oliver Hookins about 1 year ago
+#3 Updated by Oliver Hookins almost 2 years ago

 FWIW it actually looks like the problem is at least partially mitigated in 2.7.12 (only version I’ve tested with in 2.7.x):

 No extra run stages: